Jukkay/camagru/README.md

 - NGINX
 - Linux

 ## Disclaimer

 Camagru is one of the projects at 42 school's web development branch, so the idea isn't mine.
 But it was a solo project, so 100% of the work was done by me.
 If you're interested you can find the project assignment [here](./camagru.en.pdf)

 ## Usage

 You have to options:

 1. Just check out the deployed version at https://jukkay.dev/
-2. Or use the provided docker-compose file to whip up the containers.
+2. Or clone the repository and use the docker-compose file to whip up the containers.